acheamponge/HackerRank/README.md

 # Hackerrank
-This repository contains solutions to Hackerrank's Python challenges.
+This repository contains solutions to Hackerrank's  challenges.
-This repository contains solutions to Hackerrank's Python challenges that involve data structures and various python modules
+Including solutions to Hackerrank's Python challenges that involve data structures and various python modules